cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 In the example above we can see that:

-* Each `Msg` service method has  exactly one argument, which must implement the `sdk.Msg` interface and a Protobuf response.
+* Each `Msg` service method has  exactly one argument, such as `MsgSend`, which must implement the `sdk.Msg` interface and a Protobuf response.
 * The standard naming convention is to call the RPC argument `Msg<service-rpc-name>` and the RPC response `Msg<service-rpc-name>Response`.

 ## Code Generation with Cosmos SDK